fireae/arcbuild/README.md

 - Integration is light!
 Only need to add ONLY ONE file (`arcbuild.cmake`) to your CMake project.
 - Pure CMake scripts and no other dependencies.
 - Support major platforms and system architectres, e.g. `win32`, `linux`, `android`, `ios`, `tizen`, etc.
-- Support CMake library depended on multiple modules.
-All modules will be combined into one library automatically when building SDK.
+- Support to combine multiple modules into one library automatically.
+It's useful when building static library for SDK delivery.
 - Support NDK STL for Android (`system`, `gabi++`, `stlport` and `gnulstl`) by two-pass generation of Makefiles.

-### Extra Functions for ArcSoft SDK

-- Extract version numbers from release notes.
-- Update version file with date, version numbers and platform number.
-- Generating meta informations in release notes, including publish date, version, platform, compile flags and file list.
-- Import `mpbase` prebuilt into your CMake project easily by adding `include(${ARCBUILD_DIR}/mpbase.cmake)`.
-- Install or pack SDK by `make install` and `make package` commands.

-Pleae check [ArcSoft SDK Building](docs/ArcSoftSDKBuilding.md) for more information.
+It's easy to extend the script to support custom SDK building, e.g. [ArcSoft SDK Building](docs/ArcSoftSDKBuilding.md).

 ## Dependencies